ritterim/rimdev-blog/_posts/2016-05-03-fixing-facebook-open-graph-404-post-previews.md

 You will also find them on this post, so please use them.
 We always appreciate sharing.

-When we went to test the share buttons, we saw our 404 page as the preview.
+When we tested the share buttons, we saw our 404 page as the preview.
 Note the title of  "Something went wrong?" in the preview.
 No matter what we tried to do, we could not get Facebook to refresh the preview.

 ![share buttons](/images/fixing-facebook-404-share/share-404-error.png){: .img-fluid .border }